 If a block to be written is listed in the SDL with the FRM set to ONE, the data shall be written in the first available good spare block of the Group.
 If there is no spare block left in the Group, viz. there are less than 16 sectors left in the Group, the Spare Area Full flag in the SDL of the corresponding Group shall be set to ONE, and the defective block shall be replaced by the first available good spare block of another Group.
-In this case, the FRM in the corresponding SDL entry shall be set to ZERO, and the first sector number of the replacement block in the corresponding SDL entry shall be changed to the first sector number of the new replacement block.
+The sector number of the new replacement block, and the FRM shall be set to ZERO.